-Rat poison is lethal to dogs!
+Rat poison and dogs don't go together - it is lethal to dogs!
 Sorry to be so blunt, but it is.
 Learn how to tell if your Cocker Spaniel has accidentally eaten rodent poison and what emergency steps you can take to help save your best friend's life.

-This poison is lethal to dogs (and other pets) because it contains many dangerous chemicals, including strychnine, warfarin, sodium fluroacetate, bromethalin, zinc phosphide, and arsenic.
+Rodent poison is lethal to dogs (and other pets) because it contains many dangerous chemicals, including strychnine, warfarin, sodium fluoroacetate, bromethalin, zinc phosphide, and arsenic.

-Rat poison comes in many forms; blocks, pellets, liquid or powder and is usually an (attractive) bright green, turquoise, or blue color.
+Rat poison comes in many forms; blocks, pellets, liquid or powder and is usually an (attractive) bright green, turquoise, or blue colour.

 The manufacturers make it taste good to encourage rodents to eat it.